Our Online Safety Curriculum Leaders are Mr M Barker and Mrs A Buckler.

-Our online safety ambassador team regularly update the school display boards with new technology, apps and ways in which we can keep ourselves safe.
 We share via our academy newsletter and Twitter any important notices and updates for our parents and carers to ensure that everybody remains well informed.
 We encourage children to understand the huge benefits that technology can have and how, when used safely and sensibly, is a wonderful tool for learning and entertainment.
 We encourage the children to take ownership of their internet and technology use and instil a simple procedure to follow:

 Zip it: make sure that your own online activity is sensible – do not say anything that you know is inappropriate or unacceptable.

 Block it: if someone has said something that makes you feel uncomfortable, block it so no further communication can be had.

 Flag it: most importantly of all, tell someone you trust who can help you.

 As a parent, you’ll know how important the internet is to children – they use it to learn, play, socialise and express themselves – and, as your child grows older, how important and influential the internet will continue to be.
 It’s a highly creative place of amazing opportunities.
 Often, the technology children use every day can seem a bit daunting and you might worry about the risks your child can face online – such as online bullying, contact from strangers or the possibility of them seeing illegal or inappropriate content.